 Notes: Often consider of medicinal use

-Native to: most of eastern MA, southern CT and much of RI, RARE AND/OR ENDANGERED IN CT, NY, RI and native/present in most of the US east of the Mississippi except the northern Midwest.
+Native to: RARE AND/OR ENDANGERED IN CT, NY, RI, PA, OH, WV, NJ and native/present in most of the rest of US east of the Mississippi except the northern Midwest.
 Biota of North American Program, North American Plant Atlas.

 Requested by Bronx River Wildflower Corridor, Roseanne Andrade.